ircv3/ircv3-specifications/core/sts-3.3.md

 may wish their STS Policy to expire at the same time as their domain certificate.
 Alternatively, a server may wish their STS policy to last for as long as possible.

-Server implementations should consider employing a value of `duration=0` in their default configurations.
+Server implementations should consider using a value of `duration=0` in their example configurations.
 This will require server administrators to deliberately set an expiry according to their specific needs rather than an arbitrary generic value.